 - Parkinson's disease (PD) is a neurodegenerative disorder caused by progressive dopamine depletion in the nigrostriatal pathway of the brain and characterized by the cardinal manifestations of tremor, bradykinesia, and rigidity.
 Although traditionally recognized as a motor disorder, PD is a complex multifactorial condition that also includes neuropsychiatric and other non-motor manifestations.
-Approximately 500,000 people in the United States have PD and an estimated 50,000 new cases are diagnosed annually (Chou 2018, National Institute of Health [NIH] 2010). - Current treatment options for PD include levodopa, dopamine agonists (DAs) (eg, bromocriptine, pramipexole, ropinirole), monoamine oxidase (MAO)-B inhibitors, anticholinergic agents, amantadine, and catechol-O-methyl transferase (COMT) inhibitors (Tarsy 2018b). - The dopamine precursor levodopa is the most effective drug for the symptomatic treatment of PD and is the first choice if symptoms, especially bradykinesia, become troublesome.
-Levodopa is combined with the peripheral decarboxylase inhibitor carbidopa to block its conversion to dopamine in the systemic circulation and liver prior to crossing the blood-brain barrier.
-This prevents nausea, vomiting, and orthostatic hypotension (Tarsy 2018b). - Levodopa-induced complications develop within several years of starting levodopa in a substantial number of patients; complications include motor fluctuations ("wearing off" phenomenon), dyskinesia, and dystonia.
-It is estimated that these motor complications occur in at least 50% of patients after 5 to 10 years of levodopa treatment.
-The risk of motor complications increases with higher levodopa doses and younger age of PD onset (Tarsy 2018b). - Treatment strategies for managing levodopa-induced dyskinesia include adjusting the levodopa doses and dosing schedule or adding an additional antiparkinson medication.
-For patients who fail oral and transdermal medical therapies, other options include deep brain stimulation, continuous carbidopa-levodopa intestinal gel infusion, and continuous subcutaneous apomorphine infusion (Tarsy 2018a). - Levodopa combination products are available in several formulations.
-Immediate-release (IR) tablets, orally disintegrating tablets (ODT), and controlled-release (CR) tablets are available in multiple strengths.
+It is estimated that nearly 1 million people in the United States have PD (Chou 2020, National Institute of Environmental Health Sciences [NIEHS] 2020). - Current treatment options for PD include levodopa, dopamine agonists (DAs) (eg, bromocriptine, pramipexole, ropinirole), monoamine oxidase (MAO)-B inhibitors, anticholinergic agents, amantadine, and catechol-O-methyl transferase (COMT) inhibitors (Spindler et al 2021). - The dopamine precursor levodopa is the most effective drug for the symptomatic treatment of PD and is the first choice if symptoms, especially bradykinesia, become troublesome.
+Levodopa is combined with the peripheral decarboxylase inhibitor carbidopa to block its conversion to dopamine in the systemic circulation and liver prior to crossing the bloodbrain barrier.
+This prevents nausea, vomiting, and orthostatic hypotension (Spindler et al 2021). - Levodopa-induced complications develop within several years of starting levodopa in a substantial number of patients; complications include motor fluctuations ("wearing off" phenomenon), dyskinesia, and dystonia.
+It is estimated that these motor complications occur in 30% to 40% of patients during the first 5 years and 60% or more after 10 years.
+The risk of motor complications increases with higher levodopa doses and younger age of PD onset (Spindler et al 2021, Liang et al 2021). - Treatment strategies for managing levodopa-induced dyskinesia include adjusting the levodopa doses and dosing schedule or adding an additional antiparkinson medication.
+For patients who fail oral and transdermal medical therapies, other options include deep brain stimulation, continuous carbidopa-levodopa intestinal gel infusion, and continuous subcutaneous apomorphine infusion (Liang et al 2021). - Levodopa combination products are available in several formulations.
+Immediate-release (IR) tablets, orally disintegrating tablets (ODT), and extended-release (ER) tablets are available in multiple strengths.
 Rytary, an extended-release (ER) capsule, contains microbeads of carbidopa and levodopa that, after dissolving, are absorbed at different rates.
 Stalevo tablets include entacapone, a COMT inhibitor, to prolong and potentiate the levodopa effect; this may be useful for patients experiencing end-of-dose "wearing off" periods.
-Duopa, an enteral suspension, is given as a continuous infusion for patients with motor fluctuations in advanced PD (Tarsy 2018b).
-The newest levodopa product, Inbrija, is an inhalation powder intended to be used as an adjunct to oral carbidopa/levodopa therapy for the intermittent treatment of OFF episodes. - Medispan Class: Antiparkinson Dopaminergics; Levodopa Combinations
+Duopa, an enteral suspension, is given as a continuous infusion for patients with motor fluctuations in advanced PD (Chou et al 2021).
+The newest levodopa product, Inbrija, is an inhalation powder intended to be used as an adjunct to oral carbidopa/levodopa therapy for the intermittent treatment of OFF episodes. - Medispan class: Antiparkinson Dopaminergics; Levodopa Combinations